Ask a DCES: Dawn and Somogyi Effect: Morning High Blood Sugars Explained

 The best way to find out is to do some overnight monitoring.
 Here are some overnight monitoring tips steps to identify if your high morning blood glucose is due to the Dawn Effect or Somogyi Effect:

-- Start your overnight checks at least 3-4 hours after your last meal
+- Start your overnight checks at least three-to-four hours after your last meal

 - Refrain from eating during the overnight check unless you need to treat a low blood sugar.
 Avoid drinking alcohol.